0x80/isolate-package/README.md

 > !!
 There is now
 > [a fork of firebase-tools](https://github.com/0x80/firebase-tools-with-isolate),
 > where isolate-package is integrated.
-It is preferred because it simplifies the
+This is preferred because it simplifies
-> setup and allows the isolation to run only as part of the deploy process,
+> the setup and allows the isolation to run only as part of the deploy process,
 > preserving live code updates when running the local Firebase emulators.

-## Install
+## Installation

-Run `pnpm install isolate-package --dev` or the equivalent for `yarn` or `npm`.
+Run `pnpm install isolate-package --dev` or the equivalent for `npm` or `yarn`.

 I recommend using `pnpm` for
 [a number of reasons](https://pnpm.io/feature-comparison).
-Also, at the time of writing it is the only package manager for which isolate-package can generate a lockfile.
-For more information see [lockfiles](#lockfiles).
+In my experience it is the best package manager, especially for monorepo setups.

-## Usage as binary
+## Usage

 This package exposes a binary called `isolate`.